PX4/PX4-user_guide/en/dev_log/ulog_file_format.md

 # ULog File Format

 ULog is the file format used for logging system data.

-ULog is **self-describing** : It contains the format and message types that are logged.
+The format is self-describing, i.e. it contains the format and [uORB](../middleware/uorb.md) message types that are logged.

 ::: note
-The [logger](../dev_log/logging.md#sd-card-configuration) allows the specifying a custom *default set* of logged topics with the `logger_topics.txt` file
+The [system logger](../modules/modules_system.md#logger) allows the default set of logged topics to be replaced with a custom set that is defined on an SD Card.
+See [Logging > SD Card Configuration](../dev_log/logging.html#sd-card-configuration) for more information.
 :::

-ULog can log including but not limited to:
+ULog commonly logs uORB topics related to (but not limited to) the following sources:
-1. **Device inputs** : sensors, RC input, etc.
+- **Device inputs:** Sensors, RC input, etc.
-2. **Internal states** : cpu load, attitude, EKF state, etc.
+- **Internal states:** CPU load, attitude, EKF state, etc.
-3. **Logged messages** : MAVLink Info message, PX4_INFO(), Custom `printf` statements, etc.
+- **Messages:** MAVLink communications, `PX4_INFO()`, Custom `printf` statements, and so on.

-The format uses Little Endian for all binary types.
-This means that the Least Significant Byte is placed at the lowest address.
+The format uses [little endian](https://en.wikipedia.org/wiki/Endianness) memory layout for all binary types (the least significant byte (LSB) of data type is placed at the lowest memory address).

 ## Data types